 The DOHC layout dovetailed neatly with the cross-flow heads that Harry Weslake wanted for better volumetric efficiency.
 The eventual result was a prototype four-cylinder engine with dual overhead cams and hemispherical combustion chambers.
 The prototype had excellent performance, but the engineers soon determined that a six-cylinder version would cost no more to produce, but have far better performance.
 The design ultimately evolved into a seven-bearing straight six, displacing 3,442 cc (210 cu. in.).

 American engineers of the era were starting to favor oversquare engines, with big cylinder bores and short strokes, which allowed greater rev potential, but the XK was notably undersquare with a bore of 83 mm (3.27 in.) and a stroke of 106 mm (4.17 in.).
 The long stroke provided good low-end torque while high-RPM power was ensured by Weslake’s cross-flow heads and hemispherical combustion chambers.
-Hemi heads are heavy, particularly with dual overhead cams, but Jaguar accounted for this by casting the cylinder head in aluminum, which kept engine weight within reason.
+Hemispherical combustion chambers make for bulky, heavy cylinder heads, particularly with dual overhead cams, but Jaguar accounted for this by casting the cylinder head in aluminum, which kept engine weight within reason.

 The XK six made an interesting comparison with Cadillac’s new overhead-valve V8, introduced at around the same time.
 Despite giving up nearly two liters of displacement to the Cadillac, the Jaguar engine made the same 160 gross horsepower (119.3 kW), albeit far less torque: 195 lb-ft (264 N-m), compared to the Cadillac’s 312 lb-ft.
 (423 N-m).
 In compensation, the Jag engine was 128 pounds (58 kg) lighter and could return over 20 mpg (11.8 L/100 km) in gentle cruising.